9-3-pursuit/project-bird-sanctuary/README.md

 - Before you write any code, think about your component structure.

   - What components will you need to represent the parts of the app?
+    - Bird Cards
+    - Cart
+      - Bonus
+      - Checkout

   - Which components will need to have state?
+    - Cart
+      - Bonus
+      - Checkout

   - Which components will need to know about the state of **other components**?
+    - Cart will need to know data from Birds page about prices.
+      Checkout will need info from cart & bonus sections to calculate final price.

   - Which components will need to get props (data or callbacks) from another component?
+      - all of them ??

   - Which components will be rendered by other components?
   - Draw out your component structure.
 Check your drawing against the user stories.
 Will you be able to implement all of the stories with this structure?

+  - Bird Cards
+  - Cart
+      - Bonus
+      - Checkout

 - If your tests are failing, read the acceptance criteria closely.
 Some tests expect you to use specific text, classes, or HTML elements.